skoppe/dconf-2022/slides.md

 # Future

+- There are some places that require more thread safety
 - There is a nasty backpressure problem in nested streams
 - Integrate with Fibers
 - Integrate with eventloops (liburing, kqueue, IOCP, etc.)